 I am a research scientist manager on the Core Data Science team at Facebook.
 My research interests lie in the fields of machine learning and data mining.
 In particular, I focus on the development of algorithms which leverage the structure of graphs to make predictions, such as graph propagation algorithms or graph representation learning.
 I am also interested in graph matching, entity resolution and clustering and have a general interest in understanding human patterns and improving transportation and urbanism.
 I work with various teams across Facebook to deploy the algorithms at scale.
 Our goal is to provide people with a more meaningful experience online through a better understanding of how people connect to each other and to their environment, as well as to detect abuse to keep people safe online.
 For this reason, we focus on models with interpretable results and/or assumptions.

-I’m a data scientist on the Data Science team at Facebook.
-I work on improving our understanding of people’s location and communication behavior, and figuring out how we can improve the experience that people have using Facebook.
-I also work on the Internet.org project to study connectivity access and quality over the world.
 I received a PhD in electrical engineering and computer science from the University of California, Berkeley where I studied statistical models of queuing networks using mobile data under the supervision of Alexandre Bayen (CEE-EE) and Pieter Abbeel (EE-CS).
 Before that, I did my undergrad and MS in applied mathematics at the Ecole Polytechnique, France.
-I also received an MS in transportation engineering from Ecole des Ponts ParisTech in parallel to my master’s in applied mathematics.
+I also received a PhD and a MS in transportation engineering from Ecole des Ponts ParisTech.